 You may also need proof of your work contract or employment that states you will continue to earn an income after you move to Ecuador.

 A Dependent Visa must be attached to a valid Temporary Resident Visa and can be used for your spouse, children, parents, grandparents, brothers, sisters, or any blood relative.
 The primary Temporary Visa must be issued before the Dependent Visa application can be filed.

 Amelia is here on a dependent visa attached to my professional visa.
 As long as we stay married, she can maintain her dependent visa, but if I die or she leaves me for a Latin lover, she will need to get her own visa and start the entire process over.
 That’s the major downside to the Dependent Visa in Ecuador.

 It took 3 months for my visa to be approved and issued after we filed the paperwork with the ministry.
 We filed it shortly after our arrival in October and my visa was available toward the end of January.
 Amelia received her dependent visa in mid-March.

 There are no other special requirements for the dependent visa.
 However, you can only be outside Ecuador for 90 non-consecutive days per year with this visa type.

 This visa is easy to get.
 Just come to Ecuador and it gets issued at passport control.
 It’s only valid for 3 months, but you can apply for a 3 month extension if needed.

-The extension application has a fee that has increased from $100 when we moved here to $133 based on a recent viewer comment (Feb 2021).
-You’ll need to apply toward the end of your 90-day tourist visa.
+The extension application has a fee that has increased from $100 when we moved here to $133.
+You’ll need to apply at the end of your 90-day tourist visa.